limitlessloop/vets.gov-status/scripts/migration_status/VBMStrack1.md

 Confirmed adequate funding and resources in place for migration based on ROM              |Complete      | Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)     | Complete     | Architecture review completed (proposed plan to refactor, rearchitect, etc.)          | Green     | in progress; Checking if TIC can handle bandwidth; architecture adjustments are small.
-Approved architecture by ITOPs              | Green   | Intake checklist 100% completed               | No    | Checklist in development by CAS
+Approved architecture by ITOPs              | N/A   | ITOPS not involved in architecture Intake checklist 100% completed               | No    | Checklist in development by CAS
 COMPLETED ALL OIT Intake Tasks                 | Complete   | No VIPR ID referenced in ECSO tracker